Katherine-Holland/PP1-Finance-First/README.md

 ### Buttons
 I created two buttons on the 'Homepage' and a button on the 'Sign Up' page.
 The buttons change colour on hover and the text also switches colour.
 I feel visually this helps the user to navigate the site easily.

-### Videos
-I added two videos that explained the two financial products I had selected for this website- Junior ISAs and Junior SIPPs.
-I set the videos to mute which I felt was best practice and embedded them into the page, the links to YouTube also opened in a seperate window.

 ### Images
 I chose images that related to finance but with a child theme.
 A piggy bank as the hero image seemed an obvious and relatable choice.
 Stacking blocks were used to indicate compounding finance, an intention of a Junior SIPP and a seedling in a money pot to denote new growth and the start of a financial journey.